griffithlab/rnabio.org/_posts/0003-08-01-Integrated_Assignment.md

   - SRR7155058 = control sample 1
   - SRR7155059 = control sample 2
   - SRR7155060 = control sample 3

+Experimental descriptions from the study authors:

+Experimental details from the [paper](https://pubmed.ncbi.nlm.nih.gov/35499052/):
+"An RNA transcriptome-sequencing analysis was performed in shRNA-NC or shRNA-CBSLR-1 MKN45 cells cultured under hypoxic conditions for 24 h (Fig. 2A)."

+Experimental details from the GEO submission:
+"An RNA transcriptome sequencing analysis was performed in MKN45 cells that were transfected with tcons_00001221 shRNA or control shRNA."

+Note that according to [GeneCards](https://www.genecards.org/cgi-bin/carddisp.pl?gene=CBSLR) and [HGNC](https://www.genenames.org/data/gene-symbol-report/#!/hgnc_id/55459), *CBSLR* and *tcons_00001221* refer to the same thing.

 ## PART 0 : Obtaining Data and References